 One of the most effective ways to convert anonymous users into members is through a registration wall whereby you establish a value exchange with your readers - content is blocked and users are asked to create a free account in order to gain access.

-This article covers 6 essentials to building a high-performing registration wall to maximize the value of this membership strategy and achieve your revenue goals:
+This article covers 6 essentials to building a high-performing registration wall, ensuring conversion optimization and enhancing user experience, to maximize the value of this membership strategy and achieve your revenue goals:

 - Define a clear value proposition just as you would for a subscription offer